Huaze2/Games/README.md

 The export button does not work in OneCompiler.
 Clicking it will fallback and open a new tab with the JSON code (basically the export code).
 To make an export file, open the app ***Text*** and paste the JSON code from the fallback.
 Save the file with an extension '.json' (e.g. ***export.json***).

+## Bugs and Suggestions

+If you have any bugs, suggestions or something to say (related to this website), visit https://forms.gle/auL3bbDE5DU2CjNo9

 # Changelogs

 All changes in Beta 1.6 and newer will be documented in this file.